msalamey/mo-salamey-orm-e-com-back-end/README.md

 * [Links](#Links)

 ## Description
-To build the back end of an E-Commerce site with MySQL and Sequelize that allows the manager of an internet retail company to easily view, manage, and interact with information stored in databases.
+To build the back end of an E-Commerce site with Express.JS, MySQL, and Sequelize that allows the manager of an internet retail company to easily view, manage, and interact with information stored in a database.
 The Manger will be able to add, delete, update and view the information stored on the inventory database.

 ## Actions Taken
 * Utilized MySQL to connect to the database using Sequelize.